Fishing for beginners in Ontario

 Get an Ontario fishing licence

-Step one to fishing in Ontario is determining if you need a fishing licence.
-Canadian residents between 18 and 65 need a fishing licence, whereas residents under 18 and over 65 do not.
-All non-residents over the age of 18 require a licence.
+Canadian residents between 18 and 65 need a fishing licence to fish in Ontario, whereas residents under 18 and over 65 do not.
+All non-residents over the age of 18 also require a licence.

 Ontario fishing fees vary depending on the licence duration and types of fishing (conservation versus sport).
-Sport licences allow you to catch and keep more fish than a conservation licence, but generally cost a little more.
-Conservation licences are practical if you plan to release the majority of the fish you catch.
+Sport licences allow you to catch and keep more fish than a conservation licence, but generally cost more.
+Conservation licences are practical if you plan to release most of the fish you catch.

-Licences can be purchased at local bait shops, like Sault Ste.
-Marie’s Chippewa Trading Post or Service Ontario locations.
-Perhaps the easiest option is to buy one online using Ontario's Fish and Wildlife Licensing Service website.
-A great thing about fishing licences in Ontario is that 100% of the proceeds go towards making sure the fish population survives and thrives; fish research, monitoring and conservation programs are all funded by these licence fees.
+Licences can be purchased at local bait shops and Service Ontario locations.
+Another option is to buy a fishing licence online at the Fish and Wildlife Licensing Service.
+All proceeds from fishing licences in Ontario go towards ensuring fish populations survive and thrive.
+This includes fish stocking, research, monitoring and conservation programs.

-There’s also an amazing opportunity four times a year to enjoy free fishing weekends in Ontario.
-If you are a Canadian resident, you can fish without a licence on these dates as long as you still obey all the Ontario fishing regulations.
+Four times a year, there’s an opportunity to enjoy free fishing weekends in Ontario.
+If you are a Canadian resident, you can fish without a licence on four free fishing occasions as long as you still obey all the Ontario fishing regulations.

 What fish are in season in Ontario

-Once you’ve got your fishing licence, it’s important to know which fish you’re allowed to be fishing for throughout the year.
-It’s not a straightforward answer, because it depends where you’re fishing, when you’re fishing and what you’re fishing for.
+Once you’ve got your fishing licence, it’s important to know which fish you’re allowed to catch throughout the year.
+This depends on where you’re fishing, when you’re fishing and what you’re fishing for.

 Best fish for beginners